NowacekLab/PracticeRepo/README.md

 # PracticeRepo
-This is a repo to practice cloning, creating a branch, and pushing changes.
+This is a repository that contains nothing important that you can use to practice cloning, creating a branch, and pushing changes.